mikel-egana-aranguren/SADI-Galaxy/README.md

 `./SADI-Galaxy.sh /home/mikel/galaxy-dist/ no_edit sparql/simple_query.sparql http://dev.biordf.net/sparql/`

-In order to define new SPARQL queries, a new file can be created with a different SPARQL query.
-Any new SPARQL must have a variable called `?s` representing services, and (presumably) the following basic structure:
+In order to define a differnt SPARQL query, a new file can be created and passed as argument to `./SADI-Galaxy.sh`.
+The new SPARQL query must have a variable called `?s` representing SADI services, and (presumably) the following basic structure:

 ```
 PREFIX  sadi: <http://sadiframework.org/ontologies/sadi.owl#>